 Connecticut Aid for Public University (CAPS)

-A CAP award can be given to part-time or full-time matriculated students.
+A CAP award can be given to half- or full-time matriculated students.
 Recipients must be Connecticut residents.
 The grant cannot exceed financial need.

 Connecticut State University Grant Aid (CSUG)

 Public Act 76-181 authorizes the Board of Trustees for the State University to allocate funds to be given as grants to undergraduate students who demonstrate financial need and are enrolled as full or half-time matriculated students in a degree-granting program.

 This program uses both federal and state funds.
 Annual loan limits are established at $4,000 for undergraduate students and $6,000 for graduate students.
 Aggregate borrowing limits are set at $20,000 for undergraduate students and $40,000 for graduate and professional students.
 Students must provide their driver’s license number at the time of application.
 The monthly minimum repayment is set at $40.
 There will be no repayment of principal or interest until nine months after the student graduates or formally leaves school.

 Note: There are a variety of reasons why Perkins Loan payments may be deferred; i.e., economic hardship, military service, etc. For more complete information, please refer to your promissory note that is a part of your loan agreement.